thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/docker_vars.md

 **Note:**

 Some variable names have changed between the release of Docker-support and Reaper for Apache Cassandra 1.0.
-The following Reaper specific variable name changes have occurred in an effort to match closely with our YAML parameter names:
+The following Reaper specific variable name changes have occurred in an effort to match closely with the YAML parameter names:

 Pre Reaper 1.0 | Post Reaper 1.0
 ---|---